LittleMicho/LittleMicho/README.md

-- 👋 Hi, I’m Michael
+- 👋 Hi, I’m Michael ^^

-- 👀 I’m interested in C++ and Kotlin
+- Actually, I'm learning about C++, CMake, GLSL, Vulkan and Jetpack

+- Fullstack web developer :3

+- I code for fun : D

 <!---
-FirefoxNava/FirefoxNava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->